-• I get an 'App Closed' error message or Spectrian closes itself
+• I get an 'App Closed' error message

 You might have discovered a bug!
-Please let us know what you were doing, and any code indicated in the message if there was one.
+Please let us know what you were doing, and any code indicated in the message.

-My favourite Spectrum program doesn't work properly on Spectrian
+• My favourite Spectrum program doesn't work properly on Spectrian

 Due to the many thousands of Spectrum programs, it's impossible for us to test them all.
 First of all verify the file you're using is not corrupt by trying it on a different emulator.
 For TAP files check you've got the right Spectrum model, and that you're loading it correctly (e.g. USR 0 mode).
 Check the Technical information section to see if the problem is caused by a limitation of the phone hardware.
 If you still think it's a problem with Spectrian, please contact us.